Capitol riot trial opens for Cowboys for Trump founder – KION546

 Associated Press

-WASHINGTON (AP) — An elected official from New Mexico is set to be the second person tried on charges stemming from the U.S. Capitol riot.
-A federal judge in Washington, D.C., will hear testimony without a jury for Otero County Commissioner Couy Griffin’s trial Monday.
-Griffin is charged with illegally entering Capitol grounds the day a pro-Trump mob disrupted certification of Joe Biden’s presidential election victory.
-Griffin is not accused of entering the Capitol or engaging in violence or destruction Jan.
-6, 2021.
-Griffin’s lawyers says he peacefully led a prayer on the Capitol steps.
-A jury this month convicted a Texas man of storming the Capitol in the first trial for a riot defendant.
+WASHINGTON (AP) — An elected official from New Mexico is the second person tried on charges stemming from the U.S. Capitol riot.
+U.S. District Judge Trevor McFadden is expected to hear attorneys’ closing arguments Tuesday for the case against Otero County Commissioner Couy Griffin.
+His trial in is the second among the hundreds of people charged with federal crimes related to the Jan.
+6, 2021, siege.
+The judge heard testimony Monday from three government witnesses.
+Griffin helped found a group called Cowboys for Trump.
+He is one of the few riot defendants who isn’t accused of entering the Capitol or engaging in any violence or destruction.